skills-mcp/skills-mcp/docs/spec.md

 - **Word (docx)**: Create documents, edit content, format text
 - **PDF (pdf)**: Generate formatted PDF documents and reports

 These Skills demonstrate the format and patterns that custom Skills should follow.
-The Skills MCP Server should be able to load and expose these pre-built Skills alongside custom ones.
+The Skills MCP should be able to load and expose these pre-built Skills alongside custom ones.

 ---